Tongariro National Park: Location and size

-Tongariro National Park covers an area of 786 km2 surrounding the massif of the three active volcanoes Mount Ruapehu, Mount Ngauruhoe, and Mount Tongariro in the centre of the North Island.
+Tongariro National Park covers an area of 795.96 km2 (including the Pihanga Scenic Reserve) surrounding the massif of the three active volcanoes Mount Ruapehu, Mount Ngauruhoe, and Mount Tongariro in the centre of the North Island.
 The northern boundary of the park is just a few kilometres west-southwest of Lake Taupō.
 The Tongariro National Park Visitor Centre at Whakapapa Village is 338 km south of Auckland by road, and 337 km north of Wellington.

-The Pihanga Scenic Reserve, containing Lake Rotopounamu, Mount Pihanga and the Kakaramea-Tihia Massif, though separate from the main park area, is also part of the national park.
+Pihanga Scenic Reserve, though isolated from the main park area, is also part of the national park.
+It covers 51.29 km2, including Lake Rotopounamu, Mount Pihanga and the Kakaramea-Tihia Massif.